 What happens to all of Gardy’s commercials after the Twins let him go?

-I don’t know if Gardy’s going to get fired or not, but all the fingers tapping on keypads has turned into the loud clanging of a bell tolling for the end of his tenure as Twins manager.
+I don’t know if Gardy’s going to get fired or not, but all of the fingers tapping on keypads has turned into the loud clanging of a bell tolling for the end of his tenure as Twins coach.
 Hard to have any feelings about that potential loss when every Twins’ loss numbs me like Novocain.

-Now it’s off to New York.
-What beatings await the team there?
+Now it’s off to New York, What beatings await the team there?